 There are many risk factors that may make you more vulnerable to heart failure.
 Those risk factors include:

-- cardiac arrhythmias (irregular heartbeats or dangerous heart rhythms)
+- cardiac arrhythmias (irregular fast heart rates that can be dangerous)

 Symptoms of Heart Failure

 Heart failure interferes with the kidney's normal function of eliminating excess sodium and waste products from the body.
 In congestive heart failure, the body retains more fluid, resulting in swelling of the ankles and legs.
 Fluid also collects in the lungs, which can cause profound shortness of breath.